babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

     --keyring-backend <keyring-backend>
 ```

+Parameters:
 - `--chain-id`: The network identifier
 - `--gas`: Set to "auto" to automatically calculate the gas needed
-- `--gas-adjustment`: A multiplier for the estimated gas (1.5 adds 50% extra for safety)
+- `--gas-adjustment`: A multiplier for the estimated gas
 - `--gas-prices`: Transaction fee in ubbn per unit of gas
 - `--from`: Your key name or address that will sign and pay for this transaction